-Two years ago, after working full-time in newsrooms since college, I officially joined the ever-increasing ranks of the Work-At-Home Mom.
+Several years ago, after working full-time in newsrooms since college, I officially joined the ever-increasing ranks of the Work-At-Home Mom.

 Getting there took a few happy accidents, lots of soul searching and a super supportive husband, but I’ve since managed to cobble together a respectable income through freelance writing jobs for a wide range of clients.
 And while I haven’t exactly earned beachfront cred, I have been known to bring my laptop onto the deck overlooking our modest lake while the kids play in the sandbox.
 Not a bad life.

 I no longer worry about long commutes, child care bills and heartbreaking stretches of time away from my kids.
-If my 6-year-old son wakes up with a fever, I keep him home from school.
-When my 3-year-old daughter needs a snack, a nap or a quick game of "pony unicorn," I'm there.
+If my son wakes up with a fever, I keep him home from school.
+When my daughter needs a snack, a nap or a quick game of “pony unicorn,” I’m there.

 But there are new issues – namely the stress that comes with trying to balance clients, the day-to-day chores of a lived-in house, and the seemingly constant, sometimes claustrophobic demands on my time and attention.